Product Design · Case Study

 Making design decisions

-AI score with human notes
+AI score with visible reasoning

 Outcomes